berrym/lusush/ENHANCED_TAB_COMPLETION_SUMMARY.md

 ## Impact

 This enhancement addresses one of the most frequently encountered UX issues in shell completion systems.
-The intelligent behavior and grid display bring LUSUSH's completion system in line with modern shell expectations while maintaining its unique enhanced features.
+The intelligent behavior and appropriate display formatting bring LUSUSH's completion system in line with modern shell expectations while preventing the overwhelming dumps that plague many systems.

 ### Performance Impact
 - **Minimal Overhead**: Grid display only when needed